sudeepac/Flask-Production-Template-For-AI/CONTRIBUTING.md

-# Contributing to Flask Production Template
+# Contributing to Flask Production Template for AI

-Thank you for your interest in contributing to Flask Production Template!
+Thank you for your interest in contributing to Flask Production Template for AI!
 This document provides guidelines and information for contributors.

 ## 📋 Table of Contents